Granjel/protists-sarracenia/README.md

 # protists-sarracenia
-Code for analyzing the population growth of protists from Sarracenia purpurea at the NC State
+Code for analyzing the population growth of protists from Sarracenia purpurea at the NC State.